mansour91/platform/Sprint1_Day2.md

 3. Go without cryptocurrencies.

-- **Important Question:** Will we want to use the crypotcurrencies to be used only within the platform? or outside to the egyptian market?
+- **Important Question:** Will we want to use the cryptocurrencies to be used only within the platform? or outside to the Egyptian market?

 - Suggestion: Look at the backlog to see what's actually needed.

 **Decisions:**

-- Repo file _**"Product Backlog V01"**_ for final version of Product Backlog.
+- Repo file _**"Product Backlog V01"**_ for first version of Product Backlog.

 - The _"Complexity"_ section in the backlog will be left for Developer team decision.